caesarcai/OPSA/README.md

 # OPSA
-For ICML paper "Guarantees of a Preconditioned Subgradient Algorithm for Overparameterized Asymmetric Low-rank Matrix Recovery"
+For our 2025 ICML paper "Guarantees of a Preconditioned Subgradient Algorithm for Overparameterized Asymmetric Low-rank Matrix Recovery".
+More details are coming soon.